Insights from my first year as an iOS developer

 There is no easy way to say this, so I’ll just lay it out flat: Xcode falls short in every aspect when comparing it to IntelliJ.
 It isn’t better at a single thing.
 My experience with Xcode is that it’s unstable, slow and unpredictable.
 Something simple enough as switching between branches on the command-line can make Xcode crash or behave in other unexpected ways.
 Other times, when something doesn’t work as you’d expect, simply restarting Xcode is regarded as a valid fix.
-Sometimes, another valid fix is to delete everything in your DerivedData folder (whatever that is).
+Sometimes, another valid fix is to delete everything in your DerivedData folder.
 As a developer, I don’t trust Xcode.
 When is it okay to have an IDE this bad, especially when there is no alternative?
 Never, Apple, the answer is never.
 It is never okay to have an IDE that is as bad as Xcode.

 An aspect of Xcode I’ve really tried to learn to like is the Interface Builder.
 Apple seems to be quite fond of the Interface Builder, which I find a bit odd.
 Coming from web development, I see Interface Builder as a WYSIWYG editor of sorts.
 And in web development, using any kind of WYSIWYG editor hasn’t been part of professional development for at least 10 years, probably even longer than that.
 How come Apple is pouring so much effort into it?
-Coincidentally, while Interface Builder could to be single part of Xcode that receives most attention from Apple, my experience is that it is also the most unstable and unpredictable part of Xcode.
+Coincidentally, while Interface Builder could be the single part of Xcode that receives most attention from Apple, my experience is that it might be the most unstable and unpredictable part of Xcode.

 Another topic I’d like to bring up when speaking of Xcode is refactoring support in Swift.
 It’s quite simple: there is none.
 Be it that Swift is a new language, but it’s been around for a bit over 2 years now, and there is still no refactoring support for Swift at all.
 I’ll just repeat that: None at all.
-Renaming and refactoring c0de should be dead simple.
+Renaming and refactoring code should be dead simple.
 JetBrains really got this right in my opinion.
 If you’ve refactored something using IntelliJ, you can trust IntelliJ to have done it, and done it right.
 Not having refactoring support in your IDE after 2+ years is not okay.
 Not okay.

 Continuous Integration, App Distribution and App Delivery